 - Political Geography: States & Capitals

-- Physical Geography: Identify the locations and characteristics of the different regions of the United States, major mountains & rivers
+- Physical Geography: Identify the locations and characteristics of the different regions of the United States, major mountains & water bodies

 - World Geography